To Old Corral homepage

 On the left is Ted Wells as the star of THE PHANTOM COWBOY (Aywon, 1935).

-Sadly, Wells re-connected with Robert J. Horner in the mid 1930s.
-The collaboration resulted in Wells doing hero duty in a pair of bottom-of-the-barrel sagebrush yarns, THE PHANTOM COWBOY (Aywon, 1935) and the lost/missing DEFYING THE LAW (Aywon, 1935).
-Appears that Wells was to star in eight (or more) westerns for Horner:
+Sadly, he re-connected with Horner in the mid 1930s.
+That collaboration resulted in Wells starring in a pair of bottom-of-the-barrel sagebrush yarns, THE PHANTOM COWBOY (Aywon, 1935) and the lost/missing DEFYING THE LAW (Aywon, 1935).
+Appears that Wells was to do eight (or more) westerns for Horner:

-Too bad Wells had to attempt a return to stardom with Horner as THE PHANTOM COWBOY is a grade Z train wreck.
-Wells has a dual role and also plays the caped "phantom cowboy".
+Too bad Wells attempted a return to stardom with Horner as THE PHANTOM COWBOY is a mess.
+Ted has a dual role and also plays the caped "phantom cowboy".
 Jimmy Aubrey is his overacting sidekick.
-This thing has rotten dialog, a stationary camera, and lots more negatives.
+This thing has rotten dialog, a stationary camera, and other issues.
 But the worse is when Wells and Aubrey decide to go swimming and strip down to their skivvies.
 The phantom steals their clothes, gunbelts and horses, and Ted and Jimmy spend about 10 minutes doing scenes in their underwear.

-Ted Wells returned to bits and supporting roles in westerns and serials ... and he wound up as the frequent double for William Boyd in the Hopalong Cassidy films (stuntman Cliff Lyons doubled Boyd in the early Hoppy films).
+Wells continued doing films but found himself relegated to bit/support roles as well as doubling and stunt work in westerns and serials ... and he was a frequent double for William Boyd in the Hopalong Cassidy adventures (stuntman Cliff Lyons doubled Boyd in the early Hoppy films).

-Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDB) has information on Ted Wells: http://us.imdb.com/name/nm0920438/
+Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Ted Wells: https://www.imdb.com/name/nm0920438/

 You can download or stream the public domain THE PHANTOM COWBOY (Aywon, 1935) from the Internet Archive website: http://www.archive.org/details/phantom_cowboy